sean-stanley/FoodCoop/README.md

 Setting Up
 ==========

 You need to have node.js installed on your machine to run the site.

-We hope before long to have a live demo available online.
-Just waiting on the man with the server to give me access really.
+We develop on 0.10 so if you run into issues, try using that version.

 Install the necessary modules: